McLaren 720S: Awards

-The McLaren 720S GT3X won the 2021 Goodwood Festival of Speed hill climb, by setting the fastest time at the shootout final, sprinting up the hill in 45.01 seconds.

 Motorsport

 720S GT3

 The McLaren 720S GT3 is a motorsport version of the 720S designed to take part in GT3 races.
 The car was revealed in August 2018 with a price of $564,000 and McLaren said that 90% of the car was different from the road-legal 720S.
 It was originally teased through renderings in November 2017.

 720S GT3 Evo

 In 2023, McLaren launched an Evo for the 720S GT3.
 The evo saw improvements made on aerodynamics and suspension, aimed at improving the car's handling in traffic.
 The car was available to be purchased brand new, or as an upgrade kit for existing 720S GT3 cars.

 720S GT3X (2021–2022)

 In March 2021, McLaren announced the 720S GT3X, a track-only car based on the 720S GT3 which isn't limited by the restrictions put in place by the FIA for GT3-class cars.

-A McLaren 720S GT3X won 2021 Goodwood Festival hill climb, set the fastest time at the 2021 Goodwood Festival of Speed’s famous hill climb timed shootout final, sprinting up the hill in just 45.01 seconds.
+A McLaren 720S GT3X won the 2021 Goodwood Festival of Speed hill climb, set the fastest time at the timed shootout final, sprinting up the hill in 45.01 seconds.